-The school recognises the additional risks that children with SEND face online.
+The school recognises the additional risks that children with SEND face online and works with the Head of IT to ensure that additional support and measures are in place to support these children.
 Online safety is an integral part of the school's ICT curriculum for all pupils and is taught in an age-appropriate way relevant to pupils' lives.
 It is essential that children are safeguarded from potentially harmful and inappropriate online material.
-A whole school approach is taken to online safety in the Online Safety Policy empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.
+A whole school approach is taken to online safety, the Online Safety Policy empowers the school to protect and educate pupils, students, and staff in their use of technology and establishes mechanisms to identify, intervene in, and escalate any concerns where appropriate.

-It is also embedded in PSHE and Relationships and Sex Education.
+It is also embedded in PSHE and Relationships and Sex education.
 Pupils will be taught what positive, healthy and respectful online relationships look like; the effects of their online actions on others; how to recognise and display respectful behaviour online; how to use technology safely, responsibly and securely; and where to go for help and support when they have concerns.

 The school has appropriate filters and monitoring systems in place to safeguard children from potentially harmful and inappropriate material online, which must be regularly reviewed for their effectiveness.
-The school's systems are Smoothwall and Securely Filtering.
+The school's systems are Smoothwall and Fortigate filtering.
 Such systems aim to reduce the risk of children being exposed to illegal, inappropriate and harmful materials online; reduce the risk of children being subjected to harmful online interaction with others; and help manage online behaviour that can increase a child's likelihood of, or causes, harm.